Nthompson096/mysql-shenanigans/README.md

             ' (',
             RTRIM(vend_state),
             ')') AS VENDADDRESS
 FROM
     Products,
     Customers,
     Vendors,
     OrderItems
-    WHERE
+WHERE soundex(cust_contact) = SOUNDEX('Michael Green')
+		 AND quantity
-    cust_email IS NOT NULL
+#		 AND cust_email IS NOT NULL
          AND cust_state IS NOT NULL
          AND vend_state IS NOT NULL
 ORDER BY quantity ASC;

 This one is tricky, basically what I had just told the database is to organize cust_id and cust_address into one, and to add in () for example: 10000010 1911 Oak Park (PA) USA and it would go on so and and so forth, I also told the database to order by quantity Ascending, and not show null values for the specific columns, also would show unique items.
+The AND is used to add in when you place in where.

+## Copy a table

+    CREATE TABLE Custnew AS SELECT * FROM Customers;

+As the title suggest, copies the table; great for editing stuff instead of working on live data directly.

 # Delete drop